 Demographic Obstacles to European Growth

-Since the early 1990’s the growth rates of the four largest European economies—France, Germany, Italy, and the United Kingdom—have slowed.
+Since the early 1990's the growth rates of the four largest European economies — France, Germany, Italy, and the United Kingdom — have slowed.
 This persistent slowdown suggests a low-frequency structural change is at work.
-A combination of longer individual life expectancies and declining fertility have led to gradually ageing populations.
-Demographic change affects economic growth directly through households savings and labor supply decisions and also growth indirectly through the pension systems and the need to fund them.
-Tax increases to balance budgets will impose additional distortions to individual factor-supply choices.
-We quantify the growth effects from aging and from the financing of public pensions, and we estimate the welfare gains from pension reforms.
+A combination of longer individual life expectancy and declining fertility have led to gradually ageing populations.
+Demographic change affects economic growth directly through aggregate savings and labor supply decisions and also indirectly through the pension systems and the need to fund them.
+Taxes to fund pension systems may impose additional distortions to individual factor-supply choices.
+We quantify the growth effects from ageing and from the financing of public pensions, and we study the welfare consequences of some reforms that have been suggested to increase late-life labor supply, and through that, long-run growth.

 Suggested Citation: Suggested Citation